-Results 1–10 of 12 for "Children's Book"X related to "Capitol Hill welcomes psychologists" Refine Your Search Refine Your Search TopicChildren (7)ADHD (3)Disability (2)Education (2)Parenting (2) 6 more... [+] Teens (2)Anger (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Sexuality (1)Sport & exercise (1)Hide detailsDocument TypeChildren's BookXYear2014 (2)2013 (1)2012 (1)2011 (3)2010 (3)Author/ContributorGrossberg, Blythe (2)Maitland, Theresa E. Laurie (2)Craver, Marcella Marino (1)de Lestrade, Agnès (1)Docampo, Valeria (1) 12 more... [+] Greves, Julie (1)Hehenberger, Shelly (1)Ische, Bryan (1)Litten, Kristyna (1)Moss, Wendy L. (1)Pinelli, Amerigo (1)Pitman, Gayle E. (1)Rubenstein, Lauren (1)Simmel, Mike (1)Skead, Robert (1)Tenhulzen, Katy (1)Wilkinson, Fred (1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Visiting FeelingsThrough purposeful and mindful exploration, this book harnesses a young child's innate capacity to fully experience the present moment and invites children to sense, explore, and befriend all of their feelings with acceptance and equanimity.Children's Book (September 2013)2.AD/HD and the College Student: The Everything Guide to Your Most Urgent QuestionsThis book answers the most common questions and tackles the most challenging problems students with AD/HD face in college.Children's Book (May 2012)3.Ready for Take-Off: Preparing Your Teen With ADHD or LD for CollegeThis book lays out a plan to keep students with ADHD or LD in college by first teaching parents to prepare their teen for take-off and their first solo flight away from the home.Children's Book (November 2010)3.On Your Own: A College Readiness Guide for Teens With ADHD/LDThis book for teens with ADHD and or learning disorders provides easy-to-use advice and strategies that will allow them to map out a plan and cultivate the skills needed to succeed in college.Children's Book (May 2011)4.Upside Down and Backwards: A Sibling's Journey Through Childhood CancerThis story follows Bryce as he learns about his sister's cancer.
+Results 1–10 of 12 for "Children's Book"X related to "Capitol Hill welcomes psychologists" Refine Your Search Refine Your Search TopicChildren (7)Disability (3)Education (3)Teens (3)ADHD (2) 7 more... [+] Autism (2)Parenting (2)Anger (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Personality (1)Sport & exercise (1)Hide detailsDocument TypeChildren's BookXYear2014 (2)2013 (2)2012 (2)2011 (3)2010 (3)Author/ContributorGrossberg, Blythe (2)Maitland, Theresa E. Laurie (2)Quinn, Patricia O. (2)Cain, Barbara S. (1)Callier, Marie-Isabelle (1) 14 more... [+] Craver, Marcella Marino (1)Greves, Julie (1)Hehenberger, Shelly (1)Ische, Bryan (1)Litten, Kristyna (1)Masson, Annick (1)Moss, Wendy L. (1)Pinelli, Amerigo (1)Pitman, Gayle E. (1)Rubenstein, Lauren (1)Simmel, Mike (1)Skead, Robert (1)Tenhulzen, Katy (1)Wilkinson, Fred (1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Visiting FeelingsThrough purposeful and mindful exploration, this book harnesses a young child's innate capacity to fully experience the present moment and invites children to sense, explore, and befriend all of their feelings with acceptance and equanimity.Children's Book (September 2013)2.Ready for Take-Off: Preparing Your Teen With ADHD or LD for CollegeThis book lays out a plan to keep students with ADHD or LD in college by first teaching parents to prepare their teen for take-off and their first solo flight away from the home.Children's Book (November 2010)3.On Your Own: A College Readiness Guide for Teens With ADHD/LDThis book for teens with ADHD and or learning disorders provides easy-to-use advice and strategies that will allow them to map out a plan and cultivate the skills needed to succeed in college.Children's Book (May 2011)4.Upside Down and Backwards: A Sibling's Journey Through Childhood CancerThis story follows Bryce as he learns about his sister's cancer.
 He feels left out, jealous, worried, and struggles with fear and misconceptions about the disease.
-In the end, he learns to understand and better deal with the turmoil in his family.Children's Book (May 2014)9.Mighty Mike Bounces Back: A Boy's Life With EpilepsyCo-written by a real-life basketball star with epilepsy, this empowering story helps kids learn to live comfortably with their epilepsy and to take control of their life.Children's Book (September 2011)10.Chillax!: How Ernie Learns to Chill Out, Relax, and Take Charge of His AngerThis book for kids ages 8–13 presents information on anger and body signals and offers six strategies to keep calm and retrain their brains to be more content.Children's Book (August 2011) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Children's Book"X related to "Capitol Hill welcomes psychologists"
+In the end, he learns to understand and better deal with the turmoil in his family.Children's Book (May 2014)5.No, No, NO!A charming portrayal of childhood defiance, No, No, NO! stresses the normalcy of this developmental stage and encourages patience, humor, and understanding in both the child and the parent.Children's Book (April 2013)6.Autism, The Invisible Cord: A Sibling's DiaryThis book follows 14-year-old Jenny as she describes her day-to-day life with her younger autistic brother, Ezra.Children's Book (August 2012)7.Mighty Mike Bounces Back: A Boy's Life With EpilepsyCo-written by a real-life basketball star with epilepsy, this empowering story helps kids learn to live comfortably with their epilepsy and to take control of their life.Children's Book (September 2011)8.Chillax!: How Ernie Learns to Chill Out, Relax, and Take Charge of His AngerThis book for kids ages 8–13 presents information on anger and body signals and offers six strategies to keep calm and retrain their brains to be more content.Children's Book (August 2011)9.Asperger's Rules!: How to Make Sense of School and FriendsPacked full of information, this book covers common school situations and the uncommon challenges that they can present to a child with Asperger's.Children's Book (May 2012)10.Being Me: A Kid's Guide to Boosting Confidence and Self-EsteemThis handy guide gives kids the tools they need to explore their strengths, feel successful, and be confident in school, with friends, and importantly, with themselves.Children's Book (November 2010) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Children's Book"X related to "Capitol Hill welcomes psychologists"